 Talk to your insurance company before you need to use it and ask what’s covered.
 If locking your keys in your vehicle is on the list, you can contact roadside assistance and let them know that your keys are locked in the car.
 From there, they will ask for your location and give you an estimate for when help will arrive.

-4. Contact a Locksmith
+4. Contact a locksmith

 Not everyone’s insurance plan covers roadside assistance – that’s okay!
 You still have options.
 Your local locksmith can help you get back into your vehicle.
 We suggest vetting someone to ensure they are trained professionally and understand the type of locking mechanism your car uses.
-Another thing to investigate are their reviews.
+Another thing to investigate is their reviews.
 This way, you’ll feel confident that the locksmith you choose can provide the assistance you need when you need it most.
 This service will typically cost anywhere from $30-$100, depending on the type of lock.

 While we hope you never experience the stress of being locked out of your car, if it does happen, you’ll know what to do and what not to do.
-Being prepared for unexpected situation, from locking your keys in the car to running out of gas, will make traveling safer for everyone on the road.
+Being prepared for an unexpected situation, from locking your keys in the car to running out of gas, will make traveling safer for everyone on the road.